Pufferfish mating ritual

-The white-spotted pufferfish (Torquigener albomaculosus) is known for its unique and complex courtship display which involves creating large, geometric circles in the sand.
-These circles are constructed in an effort to attract females for copulation.
-Males must maintain their circles in order to attract a mate.
-A female will evaluate the structure and choose to mate with the males after evaluation and completion of other mating behaviors.
+The white-spotted pufferfish (Torquigener albomaculosus) is known for its unique and complex courtship display.
+Males create large geometric circles in the sand to attract females for copulation.
+To construct the ornate circular structure, a male works for more than a week straight.
+He flaps his fins along the seafloor to build ridges which he then decorates with shells and coral and sculpts a unique maze pattern in the center where a female might lay her eggs if, after evaluating his construction skills, she chooses him.
+He guards the eggs until they hatch and does not reuse the circles.

-The geometric circles had first been noticed by divers in 1995, but it was not discovered that they were created by white-spotted pufferfish until 2013 when the species was discovered in the Ryukyu Islands.
+The geometric circles were first noticed by divers in 1995, but it was not known that they were created by white-spotted pufferfish until 2013, when the species was discovered in the Ryukyu Islands.
 It is thought that white-spotted pufferfish are the only species of their kind to engage in this type of mating ritual.